 Two more years of data have been processed for the Quality Controlled Eddy Correlation (QCECOR) value-added product (VAP).
 This VAP provides improved surface turbulence flux measurements to the ARM user community.
 Data now extend from 2003 to October 2017 for all systems at the Southern Great Plains (SGP) atmospheric observatory.

-As a result, the QCECOR VAP improves ECOR data by applying the following quality control (QC) procedures:
+The QCECOR VAP improves ECOR data by applying the following quality control (QC) procedures:

-- Eddy correlation corrections – Include stability, Webb-Pearman, frequency, sensor separation, filtering, line averaging, volume averaging (Cook et al., 2008; Fuehrer and Friehe, 2002).
+- Eddy correlation corrections – Include stability, Webb-Pearman, frequency, sensor separation, filtering, line averaging, volume averaging (Cook et al. 2008; Fuehrer and Friehe 2002).

-- Energy balance correction – Based on measurements from the Surface Energy Balance System (SEBS), wetness measurements from SEBS are used to flag incorrect fluxes as a result of precipitation, dew, or frost after October 2010.
+- Energy balance correction – Based on measurements from the surface energy balance system (SEBS), wetness measurements from SEBS are used to flag incorrect fluxes as a result of precipitation, dew, or frost after October 2010.

 - Quality control checks – Include 1) data range check on maximum and minimum values, 2) outlier check using standard deviation, and 3) temporal variability check using moving window method.